 Marking Scheme: Each question will contain four marks.
 Total four marks will be given for each correct answer.

-Q. What is neet dress code?
+Q. What is NEET dress code?

-There is strict rules and regulations for dress code for NEET Exam.
+Ans.
+There are strict rules and regulations for dress code for NEET Exam.
 The candidates have to follow them blindly.
-The rules for the dress code areas:

-Candidates have to wear light half sleeves clothes not having big buttons, brooch/badge, flower etc. with Salwar/Trouser.
+- Candidates have to wear light half sleeves clothes not having big buttons, brooch/badge, flower etc. with Salwar/Trouser.

-Things not allowed in NEET Exam-
+Things not allowed in NEET Exam:

 Q. What is the eligibility for NEET exam?

-Candidates who have completed their schooling through open and distance mode have now been allowed to appear for NEET 2020.
+- Candidates who have completed their schooling through open and distance mode have now been allowed to appear for NEET 2020.
 Moreover, candidates who have not studied Biology as a regular subject in 10+2 will also be eligible to apply for NEET 2020.